Import compliance: Everything firms need to know

 Making an import declaration

-In order to make the import declaration process as smooth as possible, having the right software solutions is highly valuable.
+In order to ensure import compliance and make the import declaration process as smooth as possible, having the right software solutions is highly valuable.
 With a single unified system for making import customs filings to each relevant jurisdiction, much of the complexity is taken out of business' hands, freeing up employees' time and reducing the risk of errors that can lead to delays or additional costs.

 A centralized import declaration system enables firms to automate the process across multiple countries, ensuring each jurisdiction's relevant authorities and customs processing systems - such as Germany's ATLAS, France's DELTA, the US' ACE and China's e-Port - receive the correct information in a timely manner.

-Benefits of using this type of software to ensure import clearance and compliance include:
+Benefits of using this type of software to ensure import compliance include:

 - Automated declarations